 A cleverly chosen company name gives a company the necessary recognition value and sets it apart from the competition.
-But not every arbitrary name is allowed.
+But not every name is allowed.

 You can find out here which legal regulations you must follow and how to choose a viable company name.